 Despite a huge body of research into employee engagement, little has focused on team dynamics.
-A team at Ashridge Executive Education has identified four zones of employee engagement in teams, but how can organisations identify these zones and use this knowledge to boost productivity?
+A team from Ashridge at Hult International Business School has identified four zones of employee engagement in teams, but how can organisations identify these zones and use this knowledge to boost productivity?

-Dr Amy Armstrong from Ashridge Executive Education estimates that there have been more than 2,000 pieces of research done on employee engagement.
+Dr Amy Armstrong from Ashridge at Hult International Business School estimates that there have been more than 2,000 pieces of research done on employee engagement.
 But despite such an extensive body of study on people’s happiness at work, only a tiny percentage has focused on teams and how their make-up impacts engagement.

 She has previously worked on research on engagement through the eyes of the CEO, but felt it was time to look at teams.
 “Most research focuses on engagement either at individual level – people’s tasks and roles – or at the organisation,” she explains.

 The result is Shades of Grey: An exploratory study of engagement in work teams, a study produced in conjunction with Engage for Success and Oracle.
 “What we found was that team engagement was far more nuanced and complex than simply whether people are engaged or disengaged,” she adds.

 Two key influencers of engagement emerged in the research: first, the team climate or atmosphere.
 “How do they talk to one another, is there a hierarchy?, is there some fun or is it frozen?” explains Dr Armstrong.
 The second factor was their behaviour, whether team members were proactive or reactive, for example.

 Having spent time with the companies in the study observing these team dynamics, the researchers also identified four “zones” of engagement: the zone of contentment (team members are happy but do the minimum required); the zone of pseudo-engagement (where team members give an impression of being engaged but this is more about furthering their own agenda); the zone of disengagement (they hate their work and feel unappreciated) and the zone of engagement (proactive, solution-focused and people feel trusted).